kokuwaio/pingdom-exporter/README.md

       Enable tag formatting based on a regular expression -port int
-      port to listen on (default 9158)
+      port to listen on (default 9158) -tag-extra-labels string
+      Extra labels to be added to the tags
   -tag-format string
       Regular expression used to format tags. (default "^([a-zA-Z0-9_]+):(.+)$") -tags string